fjvallarino/monomer/docs/tutorials/06-composite.md

 ## New Widgets

-In this tutorial two new widgets are used, and in general they work together.
+In this tutorial two new widgets are used and, in general, they work together.

 ### Draggable